Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/labs/star-wars-api-react-lab.md

 In the lesson earlier you:

-1. Learned to consume a third-party API in React from the `componentDidMount` lifecycle method.
+1. Learned to consume a third-party API in React and invoke the call to that API using the `useEffect` hook.

 2. Created a "service" module to organize `fetch` calls within.